 Afternoon on grant-request folderol.

-Angelo comes by to look at huge tree – wants too much money to take it down.
+Angelo comes by to look at huge pine with dangerous spar over cottage – wants too much money to take it down.

 * * * *